Grevillea macleayana: Description

+Woolly form - Occurs near Ulladulla and Bundanoon.
+Its leaves are coarse and usually lobed and its flowers have a woolly indumentum.

+Similar species

+Jervis Bay grevillea is closely related to the gully grevillea (G. barklyana) which differs by its larger habit, generally longer leaves, triangular lobes, narrower, more condensed inflorescence with flowers that have a silky ovary and conical shaped pollen presenters.
+It is also related to the laurel-leaf grevillea (G. laurifolia) which differs in its prostrate (ground-covering) habit and silky lower leaf surface.

 Taxonomy

-Jervis Bay grevillea was first formally described in 1986 by Donald McGillivray who gave it the name Grevillea barklyana subsp. macleayana in his book, New Names in Grevillea (Proteaceae), from specimens collected near Bream Beach by Roger Coveny in 1971.
+Jervis Bay grevillea was first formally described as Grevillea barklyana subsp. macleayana in 1986 by Donald McGillivray in his book, New Names in Grevillea (Proteaceae), from specimens collected near Bream Beach by Roger Coveny in 1971.
 In 1994, Peter Olde and Neil Marriott changed the name to Grevillea macleayana in The Grevillea Book.
 The specific epithet (macleayana) honours William John Macleay.

+Once described as the 'Deua form' of the species, Grevillea gilmourii is now regarded as a separate species.

 Distribution and habitat

 Grevillea macleayana grows in low woodland or shrubland in near-coastal areas of New South Wales from near Jervis Bay to Moruya, and inland as far as Bundanoon.